Fireside Aviators Association

 When does the association meet?

 Normally, on the second Wednesday of the month.
-The meetings are held in a conference room in the Reid-Hillview terminal building.
-We have also had a video conference option available for those unable to attend in person.
+The meetings are held via video conferencing.
 The meetings start at 7 PM.
-Please check with the association as meetings are occassionally cancelled or moved to another time.
+Please check with the association as meetings are occassionally cancelled or moved to another day or time.

 Back to Top